pkese/csproj-convert/README.md

     dotnet run analyze <path-to-solution-file> <path-to-nuget-packages-directory-for-that-project>

 Then look at the generated ouptut and edit your `CustomConfig.fs` to make output match your expectations.
-Mostly you can ignore `Skipping ...` reports, as dotnet core will automatically include packages are referenced by other packages.
+Mostly you can ignore `Skipping ...` reports, as dotnet core will automatically include packages that are referenced by other packages.

 When ready, just run the tool with `patch` flag and it will atomatically inplace convert all `.csproj` files and delete all `package.json` files.